United States Soccer Federation: Women's United Soccer Association (WUSA), 2001–2003

-Second Division
+Second division

 United Women's Soccer (UWS), 2016-present

 United Women's Soccer (UWS) began play in May 2016 and as of 2020 features 30 teams in five conferences across the United States.

-Women's Premier Soccer League (WPSL), 1997-present
+Women's Premier Soccer League (WPSL), 1997–present

 Women's Premier Soccer League (WPSL), started in 1997, features over 115 teams across the United States and Canada (the largest women's soccer league in the world as of 2020).

-USL W-League, 1995-2015
+USL W League, 1995–2015, 2022–present

 The USL W-League was a semi-professional league that ran from 1995 to 2015 and featured a mix of college students and international players.
+A second pre-professional league named the USL W League began play in May 2022 with 44 teams organized into seven regional divisions.

+USL also plans to launch a professional league, the USL Super League, in 2024 with an application for first-division sanctioning.

 Controversies

 Concussions

-In 2014, parents and former players filed a Class Action Lawsuit against the United States Soccer Federation, FIFA, and other Soccer Organizations for failure to create policies that would prevent, evaluate and manage concussion injuries.
+In 2014, parents and former players filed a class action lawsuit against the United States Soccer Federation, FIFA, and other soccer organizations for failure to create policies that would prevent, evaluate, and manage concussion injuries.
 Soccer is second only to American football in the number of concussion injuries per year.

 MLS relationship

 The USSF has been accused by representatives of the North American Soccer League, among others, of unfairly protecting MLS's leading role in American professional soccer.
 Among their concerns is that the USSF benefits from financial dealings with MLS that it does not have with other leagues, giving it an apparent incentive to protect MLS from competition.
 This includes the contract that the USSF has with MLS's Soccer United Marketing (SUM) subsidiary in which most USSF sponsorship, television licensing and royalty revenues (outside of its apparel deal with Nike, Inc.) are paid through SUM.
 The USSF reported $15,433,754 in revenues through the SUM relationship in its 2014 audited financial report.

-In 2015, the NASL took issue with proposed USSF rule changes reportedly making it harder to gain co-equal "Division 1" status with MLS that would increase the NASL's influence within the USSF as well as presumably allow more access to international competition and larger media and sponsorship contracts, calling the draft proposal "...an anti-competitive bait and switch, with the purpose of entrenching MLS's monopoly position at the very time when the NASL is threatening to become a significant competitor."
+In 2015, the NASL took issue with proposed USSF rule changes reportedly making it harder to gain co-equal "Division 1" status with MLS that would increase the NASL's influence within the USSF as well as presumably allow more access to international competition and larger media and sponsorship contracts, calling the draft proposal "...an anti-competitive bait and switch, to entrench MLS's monopoly position at the very time when the NASL is threatening to become a significant competitor."
 Seats on the USSF's Professional Council governing committee are also based proportionally on pyramid level, giving MLS more votes when choosing the two professional league representatives on the USSF's board of directors.
-In 2015, those representatives are MLS Commissioner Don Garber and Alec Papadakis, CEO of the United Soccer League that announced an affiliation with MLS in 2015.
+In 2015, those representatives were MLS Commissioner Don Garber and Alec Papadakis, CEO of the United Soccer League, who announced an affiliation with MLS in 2015.